 The size of your ULI Board will depend on several factors, ranging from skill set to weight.
 Contact us firstname.lastname@example.org.

 [panel title=”I’m a big guy, will the ULI Board support me?”]

 We make a variety of boards that can withstand up to 320 lbs.

 [panel title=”What do I do in the event that the ULI Board gets a leak?”]

-lthough our boards rarely get punctured or slashed, if this does occur, it is simple to repair with the repair kit that comes with board.
-(See instructions in Manuals).
-You’ll be back in the water within a couple of hours.
+Although our boards rarely suffer a punctured, if this does occur, it is simple to repair with the repair kit that comes with the board.
+See instructions in Manuals or call us at 760.639.1844.

 [panel title=”How long of a paddle should I use?”]